GustavoBarros360/GustavoBarros360/README.md

 - 👋 Hi, I’m @GustavoBarros360
 - 👀 I’m interested in improve my programming skills.
 I wish to become a full-stack developer in the future.
-- 🌱 I’m currently learning web and mobile development (HTML5 / CSS3 / JavaScript / React Native)
+- 🌱 I’m currently learning and working with web development (HTML5 / CSS3 / JavaScript / React JS)
-- I have basic / intermediate knowlegde in python, C, C++ and VBA.
-- 📫 How to reach me: instagram - @gustavo.b.barros; facebook - Gustavo Bandeira Barros.
+- 📫 How to reach me: instagram - @gustavo.b.barros; linkedin - [My profile](https://www.linkedin.com/in/gustavo-bandeira-barros/).

 <!---
 GustavoBarros360/GustavoBarros360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.